jongrover/euclidean-algorithm/README.md

 This app takes two numbers for the size of a given space and will tell you how many tiles of the largest size will fit within the space.

 This is my first attempt at solving this using procedural JavaScript.
-It is working nicely, but there is room to be refactored further or changed to OO.
+It is working nicely!

 [Read More About Euclidean Algorithm Here](https://en.wikipedia.org/wiki/Euclidean_algorithm)